Blog Layout

 By Carl Shank February 22, 2025

 Italics .
-Typography received its most valuable improvements from the printers of Italy, in which country the three text-letters of greatest usefulness were first made : (1) Roman, first founded by Sweinheym and Pannartz in 1465, and afterward perfected by Jenson at Venice in 147 1 ; (2) Italic and (3) Small Capitals, introduced together by Aldus Manutius at Venice in 1501.
+Typography historically received its most valuable improvements from the printers of Italy giving us three text-letters of greatest usefulness : (1) the Roman typeface, first founded by Sweinheym and Pannartz in 1465, and afterward perfected by Jenson at Venice in 147 1 ; (2) Italic and (3) Small Capitals, introduced together by Aldus Manutius at Venice in 1501.
 The first volume entirely in Greek was printed at Milan in 1476 ; the first book entirely in Hebrew, at Soncino in 1488.
 The transition from Gothic to Italic typefaces was part of the broader evolution of typography that took place during the Renaissance period, driven by shifts in cultural, aesthetic, and technological factors.
 Gothic script was primarily used for religious texts, legal documents, and early printed books like the Gutenberg Bible.
 It symbolized tradition, formality, and authority.
 Gothic, was characterized by its dense, angular, and ornate letters, often with sharp vertical strokes, tight spacing, and elaborate flourishes.
 It was designed to mimic the style of manuscript writing at the time.

 Show More